Start Strong Assessments

 Teachers have the preliminary results from the exam and are using that to inform instruction.
 However, please note that these results are preliminary.
 The State will distribute Individualized Score Reports (ISRs) for each student who took an exam.
 These score reports will be mailed home as soon as the District receives them.
 Please wait for the ISR, as that will include all relevant, validated data about your child's performance on the Start Strong Assessment.

 The Start Strong Assessment includes a Parent Portal side for parent information.
 You may register for the Parent Portal at your convenience.

 The ISRs will contain a code required for parents to complete registration through the Parent Portal.
 Until the ISRs are mailed home, you will not have access to the assessment results of your child.

-Students who do not meet graduation requirements through this new test will have the ability to meet graduation requirements through a menu of options.
-The full menu of options may be found here.
+Students who do not meet graduation requirements through this new test will have the ability to meet graduation requirements through two other pathways, including other assessments or a portfolio appeal.
+The current graduation requirements may be found here, on the State website.

-New Jersey will return to the pre-COVID testing schedule for the New Jersey Student Learning Assessment.
+New Jersey has scheduled the NJSLA in Math, ELA, and Science for the Spring of 2023.
 Students in grades 3-9 will take assessments in Math and ELA, and students in grades 5, 8, and 11 will take an assessment in Science.

 The current testing window for the NJSLA is May 1, 2023 through May 26, 2023.